Course: Genocide and Group Hostility

 Approach / Methodology

-This is an interdisciplinary course ingrained in international human rights law that incorporates various perspectives from social science.
-The course takes on a comparative and case-based approach.
+This is an interdisciplinary course grounded in public international law (particularly in international human rights and international criminal law), that incorporates perspectives from the social sciences.
+The course takes a comparative, case-based approach.

 How to use the course

-This course makes use of audio-visual tools such as expert interviews and short documentary films.
-It also includes brief articles, fact boxes, and other drop-down content for more in-depth studies.
+This course uses audiovisual tools, such as expert interviews and short documentary films.
+It includes brief articles, fact boxes, and other drop-down content for more in-depth studies.
 At the end of each module, you will find “Questions for reflection” and the section “Additional resources” that contains additional case studies and analyses.
-The course, whether in whole or in parts, can be applied alone or as a basis for group discussions.
+The course, in whole or in part, can be applied on its own or as a basis for group discussions.
 It also compiles resources and exercises that educators and trainers may use in this field.

 If you don’t finish the course in one session, you can continue later from the same computer and browser you are using now.